fspreen/notes/Git-Submodules.md

 If this isn't needed, the folder can be deleted with the usual filesystem operations.

+If a clone of the repository pulls down a commit that removes a submodule, the submodule file tree will not be removed even if the commit is merged.
+The file tree will need to be removed manually.
+For example, in my dotfiles repository, I changed my Vim plugins by replacing Syntastic with ALE.
+When I pulled down the changes on another computer and updated the submodules, I still had the Syntastic folder and files present.

 ## Internals and Theory ##
 The parent repository needs a minimal amount of information about each submodule.
 The necessary information is: